crowdlingo/course/src/speaking/film.md

   - It&#39;s kind of hard to say but people that I know tend to like watching movies in the cinema, but maybe for others, they just prefer to stay at home and watch TV programmes
 - What kinds of movies do you like best?
   - As for me, I like drama films the best because sometimes they just tell simple but warm and heartfelt stories with provoking and often emotional endings which touch me a lot.
-- What was the first film that you watched?
-  - The first film that I watched was the Lion King many years ago in the cinema with my parents.
-What I can remember now is the terrific animation and the amazing soundtrack.
-I particularly liked the song Can You Feel the Love Tonight that I knew it was produced by Elton John.
-And I&#39;ve learned lessons from this movie.
-It is about living up to our responsibilities, no matter how hard it is.

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>